chaitanya-Uike/mint-js/README.md

 - Event handling for increasing and decreasing the counter

 These examples showcase different aspects of Mint-js, including state management with stores and signals, derived signals, reactive rendering, event handling, and side effects.
 They provide a practical demonstration of how these concepts come together to create interactive and efficient web applications.

+## Status and Development

+Mint-js is currently under active development.
+While the library is evolving, the core API mentioned in the doc will largely remain the same.
+Mint-js serves as an excellent tool for learning about reactive programming and modern frontend development